Dans-labs/dariah/docs/Architecture.md

 ![diag](design/design.008.jpeg)

-Note that all code to make the connection between components and a (slice of the) state are located in a duck.
+Note that all code to make the connection between components and a (slice of the) state are located in a duct.
 We are talking about the *selectors*, the *actions*, and possibly the *helpers*.
 The reducer is something that is hidden from the component code.
 It is only used by the store, via a kind of subscription.